Aiton, Cluj

 Aiton (Ajton; Eiten) is a commune in Cluj County, Transylvania, Romania.
 It is composed of two villages, Aiton and Rediu (Rőd).

 Geography

 The commune is situated in the northern foothills of the Apuseni Mountains, at a mean altitude ov 626 m.
 The presence of large deposits of halite and saltwater springs within the perimeter of the commune have been identified.

-Located in the central part of Cluj County county, Aiton belongs to the Cluj-Napoca metropolitan area.
+Located in the central part of Cluj County, Aiton belongs to the Cluj-Napoca metropolitan area.